Grief, rage in Egyptian church after Copts attacked by gunmen

 The gunmen fired at the windows then boarded the vehicles, shooting dead all the men and firing at the feet of the women and children.
 They also took all the gold the women were carrying, eyewitnesses said.
 Some children were killed.

-When one of the gunmen's vehicles had a flat tyre, they stopped a truck carrying Christian workers, shot them and took their truck.
+When one of the gunmen's vehicles had a flat tire, they stopped a truck carrying Christian workers, shot them and took their truck.

 One of the gunmen had a camera, eyewitnesses said, indicating that the group behind the shootings might release footage of the attack in the future.